Announcement of vacancies in the AStA

 The StuPa Presidium will review all applications received, removing those that do not meet the above criteria.
 Parliamentarians will only receive the letter of motivation and information explaining why some applications were not considered for the meeting.
 Applicants will be notified of any formal errors in their application and given the opportunity to correct them.

-The Presidium will invite all applicants to the second StuPa meeting on May 5, 2026.
+The Presidium will invite all applicants to the third StuPa meeting on May 26, 2026.

 The term of office begins the following month if elected and accepted.